-2.374.
+4.208.
 The information that results from measuring disability status (see para.
-2.351) is expected to:
+4.194) is expected to:

-(a) Represent a large proportion, but not all persons with limitation in basic activity functioning in any one country (only the use of a wider set of domains would potentially cover close to all such persons, but as stated this would not be possible in a census context);

-(b) Represent the most commonly occurring basic activity limitations within any country;

-(c) Capture persons with similar problems across countries.
+- (a) Represent a large proportion, but not all persons with limitation in basic activity functioning in any one country (only the use of a wider set of domains would potentially cover close to all such persons, but as stated this would not be possible in a census context); - (b) Represent the most commonly occurring basic activity limitations within any country; - (c) Capture persons with similar problems across countries.

-2.375.
+4.209.
 The questions identify the population with limitations in basic activities that have the potential to limit independent participation in society.
 The intended use of these data would be to compare levels of participation in employment, education, or family life for those with disability as measured by the question set versus those without disability to see if persons with disability have achieved social inclusion.
 In addition, the data could be used to monitor prevalence trends for persons with limitations in the particular basic activity domains selected.
-It would not represent the total population with limitations nor would it necessarily represent the 'true' population with disability, which would require measuring limitation in all domains.

-112 When domains are combined, such as asking a question about seeing or hearing, respondents frequently are confused and think they need to have difficulty in both domains in order to answer yes.
+161 When domains are combined, such as asking a question about seeing or hearing, respondents frequently are confused and think they need to have difficulty in both domains in order to answer yes.
 In addition, having the numbers with specific limitations is useful for both internal planning and for cross-national comparisons.

-2.376.
+4.210.
 Because disability is a complex concept, it is necessary to adopt an explicit definition based on the ICF domains used when developing census or survey questions that will be used to identify disability status.
 The recommended set of questions for censuses is based on such an explicit definition (as described above).
 It is essential that estimates or tabulations based on the recommended set be accompanied by information on how disability is defined and how the questions are asked.
 This information should be included as part of the metadata associated with the questions and data set and it should be included as a footnote to tables that include these estimates.

-(m) Use of census to screen for disability and follow-up with other surveys
+d.
+Use of census to screen for disability and follow-up with other surveys

-2.377.
+4.211.
 Countries that are planning specialized surveys on disability may want to use the census to develop a sampling frame for these surveys and include a screening instrument to identify persons who will be interviewed subsequently.
-The definitions and the instruments used for this purpose are very different from the ones used to assess equal opportunities.
 The main purpose of a screening is to be the most inclusive as possible in order to identify the largest group of people who could be further studied.
-The screening question should be designed so that false negatives113 are minimized, while false positives114 should be less of a concern.
+The screening question should be designed so that false negatives162 are minimized, while false positives163 should be less of a concern.